 Go West Transit is in operation to provide quality fixed route public transportation services that enhance and improve quality of life for all people in Macomb.

 Our primary purpose is to transport citizens from their residences to areas of high public demand in Macomb.
-Our routes are designed with the general public in mind, but we pay special attention to the following groups:
+Our routes are designed with the general public in mind, but we pay special attention, in no particular order, to the following groups:

 - Senior Citizens

 Go west will strive to be a national leader in rural fixed route public transportation.
 We will continue to achieve this by employing cutting edge concepts, and best practices in safety, efficiency, and operating procedures.

 - Western Illinois University students vote overwhelmingly (78%) to assess a fee on themselves for the purpose of providing a bus system.

 - February 1999